 Assumptions are another potential trap.
 Besides the obvious joke, it really is important to make sure you have explicit approval on all actions you do or do not take.
 So many points of contention or disagreement start with the sentence: “I thought that you wanted (fill in the blank)”

 I find myself constantly saying “I think I know the answer to this, but to be sure…” I would rather be persistent in my assurance than lazy in my assumption.
 And deep down, the client would prefer it too.

 “You approve the home page?
 Great, send me an email stating that.”

 “You want us to spend an additional 10 hours on discovery?
 Great, send me an email stating that.”

-I believe there are two benefits for checking in regularly with your client.
+I believe there are two benefits to checking in regularly with your client.

 - You are showing your client that their project is getting the attention it deserves.
-Hopefully all your project run along at a smooth clip and benchmarks are hit regularly.
+Hopefully, all your projects run along at a smooth clip and benchmarks are hit regularly.
 We know this isn’t always the case, and unfortunately, the squeaky wheel gets the grease.
 It’s important to check in regularly with your clients whose projects require little attention.
 This means a lot to people.

 Tell Good News Fast, Bad News Faster

 Another hallmark of a great project manager is to tell bad news quickly.
 I find that this is a rare trait in our world.
 Most of us have a natural inclination to pivot, scramble, to try something else, so we never worry about the client.
 I have found that I need to tell bad news faster than good news.